amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/GettingStarted.md

 Follow these steps to get uplink addresses:

 **Step 1**: Send a GET request to the /organizations/:organizationId/devices/uplinks/addresses/byDevice endpoint.
+For more information, see [Get organization devices uplink addresses by device](##!get-organization-devices-uplinks-addresses-by-device)

 **Step 2**: Include serials[] query parameters for the devices.
-**Step 3**: Authenticate with your API key and send the request.

 ### Example request for one device: